W427697/Discord-/docs/addons/addon-migration-guide.md

 ### Removal of Deprecated Features

-Deprecated packages and APIs from 7.0 are now removed in 8.0.
-Consult the [full migration notes](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#deprecations-which-are-now-removed) for details.
+Deprecated packages and APIs from 7.0 are now removed in 8.0.Consult the [full migration notes](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#deprecations-which-are-now-removed) for details.
+Most notably, the removal of the `@storybook/addons` now necessitates a switch to `@storybook/preview-api` and `@storybook/manager-api`.

 ## Releasing